 Apache Spark and Apache Hadoop MapReduce are both free open-source software.

-However, because Hadoop MapReduce’s processing is disk-based, it utilises standard volumes of memory.
+However, because Hadoop MapReduce’s processing is disk-based, it utilizes standard volumes of memory.
 This results in companies buying faster disks with a lot of disk space to run Hadoop MapReduce.
 In stark contrast to this, Spark requires a lot of memory but compensates by settling with a standard amount of disk space running at standard speeds.

 Both Spark and Hadoop MapReduce are compatible with each other.
 Moreover, Spark shares every Hadoop MapReduce compatibility for data sources, file formats, and business intelligence tools via JDBC and ODBC.